rngoodner/fiesta-xena-notes/README.md

 - `cmake .. -DCUDA=on`
 - `make -j`

-# Build using Spack for dependancies
+# Build using Spack for dependencies

 Using Spack will enable us to build hdf5 for openmpi.
 Note that Xena has a system wide install of Spack, but we need a copy that runs from our home directory so we can install/build new packages and perform other actions like creating environments.
-Also note that while we are doing this to build hdf5 for openmp, the instructions below can be modified to build hdf5 for intel-mpi and to run FIESTA with intel-mpi.
+Also note that while we are doing this to build hdf5 for openmpi, the instructions below can be modified to build hdf5 for intel-mpi and to run FIESTA with intel-mpi.

 ## Install user copy of Spack